-arsigma Click to play the live video stream. $\bigcirc \bigcirc$ Click to freeze the live video stream.
+Dash Click to play the live video stream.
+OO Click to freeze the live video stream.
 Click to take a snapshot of the live video stream.
 The file is saved in the 'Downloads' folder on your computer.
 The image file name is [snapshot_YYYY_MM_DD_HH_MM_SS.jpg].
-The size of the snapshot depends on the compression that the specific web-browser engine where the snapshot is received applies, therefore, the snapshot size may vary from the actual compression setting that is configured in the device. $\mathcal{N}$ (i) Click to show I/O output ports.
+The size of the snapshot depends on the compression that the specific web-browser engine where the snapshot is received applies, therefore, the snapshot size may vary from the actual compression setting that is configured in the device. \mathcal{N} (i) Click to show I/O output ports.
 Use the switch to open or close the circuit of a port, for example, to test external devices.
-GR (i) Click to manually turn on or turn off the IR illumination. $\heartsuit$ (i) Click to manually turn on or turn off the white light.
-Click to access onscreen controls: • Predefined controls : Turn on to use the available onscreen controls. • Custom controls: Click Add custom control to add an onscreen control.
+GR i Click to manually turn on or turn off the IR illumination. \heartsuit (i) Click to manually turn on or turn off the white light.
+Click to access onscreen controls.
+Enable groups of onscreen controls to make the settings in each group available when users right-click the live stream in the video management software. • Predefined controls : Lists the default onscreen controls. • Custom controls : Click Add custom control to create customized onscreen controls.
 4 (i) Starts the washer.
 When the sequence starts, the camera moves to the configured position to receive the wash spray.
 When the whole wash sequence is completed, the camera returns to its previous position.
 This icon is only visible when the washer is connected and configured.
 The starts the wiper.
 O Click and select a preset position to go to that preset position in the live view.
 Or, click Setup to go to the preset position page.
 Adds or removes a focus recall area.
 When you add a focus recall area, the camera saves the focus settings at that specific pan/tilt range.
 When you have set a focus recall area and the camera enters that area in the live view, the camera recalls the previously saved focus.
-It's enough to cover half of the area for the camera to recall the focus. $\bigcirc$ (i) Click to select a guard tour, then click Start to play the guard tour.
+It's enough to cover half of the area for the camera to recall the focus. \bigcirc (i) Click to select a guard tour, then click Start to play the guard tour.
 Or, click Setup to go to the guard tours page.
 Click to manually turn on the heater for a selected period of time. • Click to start a continuous recording of the live video stream.
 Click again to stop the recording.
-If a recording is ongoing, it will resume automatically after a reboot. $\bigcirc$ Click to show the storage that is configured for the device.
+If a recording is ongoing, it will resume automatically after a reboot. \Box Click to show the storage that is configured for the device.
 To configure the storage, you need to be logged in as an administrator.

-Click to access more settings:
+A Click to access more settings: